EngineerThePainter/tech-cookbook/Python/PyTorch/LightningMasterClass/README.md

 one presented in the movies with some small refactoring.

 The ```mnist_nn_lightning.py``` is the same neural network model, but trained using the PyTorch Lightning.
-I was writing it to run it in the gpu environment.
-I don't know yet how what will happen when running training on the cpu, I think if that will be an issue removal of the ```gpus``` parameter from the ```pl.Trainer``` constructor call should do the thing.
+I was writing it to run it on the gpu.

 ## Licensing, Authors, and Acknowledgements <a name='licensing'></a>